DEVOTIONALS

 Word, or are you relying on your own understanding?
 When is

 the last time you have fully trusted the Lord?
-What were the
+Do you remember

-Spend some quiet time alone and reflect back on how God has
+Spend some quiet time alone and reflect on how God has helped

-helped you with decisions in the past.
-Think about the times He
+you with decisions in the past.
+Think about the times He has been

-has been with you during physical and emotional situations in
+with you during physical and emotional situations in your life.
+You

-your life.
-There may have been times when you weren’t sure if
+may have had some situations when you weren’t sure if He was with

-He was with you at the time, but looking back you know that He
+you at the time, but looking back you know that He was with you.

 I had a friend whom the Lord called home a few years ago.
 He was